-Who actually mastered the concept, receives many additional hints up to insights into the personal thinking strategies of interlocutors.
+Who mastered the concept, receives many additional hints up to insights into the personal thinking strategies of interlocutors.

 Eyes speak volumes.
 A look can say more than a thousand words.
 It is therefore advisable to give interlocutors an open view for a few seconds, accompanied by a contagious friendly smile.

 A friendly open look makes listeners feel positive.
 Those who do not pay any attention to other people are considered arrogant and unsympathetic.
-Those who want to convince people of themselves and their offers benefit from good eye contact.
-But beware of too long eye contact.
+Those who want to convince people of themselves and their offers to benefit from good eye contact.
+But beware of too-long eye contact.
 This can easily be interpreted as staring, crossing the border and being rude.
 Who fixes someone too long and too intensely, is quickly regarded as threatening and aggressive.